floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api.md

 The API returns the following HTTP status codes:

-* 200: A resource was modified succesfully
+* 200: A resource was modified successfully
 * 201: A resource was created
 * 400: The request could not be processed
 * 404: The resource could not be found